Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 similarity, there would be common threads, no doubt, running through many of them.
 However, looking at all the

-various categories or groupings, it would become clear that there is no one formula, technique, or magical word
+various categories or groupings, it would become clear that there is no one formula, technique, or mystical word

 that runs through them.
 The fact of the matter is that if we were honest, in a non-religious, non-doctrinal